First Aid Tips for Your Pet Bird

 1. Superficial – damage to the skin, swelling, redness, and blisters.
 Feathers may be singed, but still attached.

 2. Partial thickness – much more loss of skin than in Group 1.
 Severe redness and swelling, dry, tan crust will follow.
-Feather may remain intact, the skin will slough off before healing can occur.
+The feather may remain intact, but the skin will slough off before healing can occur.

 3. Full-thickness – entire skin destroyed.
 Feathers fall out.
 Lesions may be black or pearly white.
 Healing will not occur without grafting.